 Prior to this Offering, there has been no public market for the Common Stock, and there can be no assurance that an active public market for the Common Stock will develop or, if one develops, that it will be sustained.
 The initial public offering price for the shares of Common Stock offered hereby was determined by negotiation between the Company and the Managing Underwriters based upon several factors and may not be indicative of the market price of the Common Stock after this Offering.
 See "Underwriting."
-The market price of the Common Stock after this Offering.
-See "Underwriting."
-The market price of the adversely affected by fluctuations in the Company's operating results or the operating results to meet the expectations of market analysts and investors, changes in regulated medical waste management laws and regulations, actions by regulatory authorities, developments in respect of patents or proprietary rights, changes in market analysts and factors.
+The market price of the Common Stock after the Company's competitors, the failure of the Company's operating results of the Company's competitors, the failure of the Company's operating results to meet the expectations of market analysts and investors, changes in regulated medical waste management laws and regulations, actions by regulated medical waste management industry generally, general market conditions, or other events and factors.